• Mass Schedule

 • A copy of the child’s original birth certificate

-• We will need proof that the Godparents have been confirmed as a Catholic and if married, are married in the Church.
-If Church records are not available to prove these sacraments, a written statement from their parents or family that can attest to their confirmation or marriage in the Church may be acceptable at the discretion of the Parish Director of Faith Formation.
+• We will need proof that the Godparents have been baptized, received First Communion, Confirmation, and if married, the marriage sacrament.
+If Church records are not available to prove these sacraments, a written statement from their parents or family that can attest to their Baptism, First Communion, Confirmation or Marriage in the Church may be acceptable at the discretion of the Parish Director of Faith Formation.
+If any of these documents are not in the child’s file by the due date stated in the reply email, we reserve the option to postpone the celebration of the sacrament until the file is complete.Other Frequently Asked Questions

 If we are not members of St. Anthony of Padua Parish, can we have our child baptized in your parish?